CLSherrod/clsherrod.github.io/_posts/2026-01-13-new-year-review.md

 ---
-title: What I’m Not Bringing Into the New Year
+title: Why I’m Not Writing a Year in Review and What I’m Leaving Behind Instead
-date: 2025-12-29
+date: 2026-01-13
-description: What I’m Not Bringing Into the New Year
+description: Why I’m Not Writing a Year in Review and What I’m Leaving Behind Instead
-preview: What I’m Not Bringing Into the New Year
+preview: Why I’m Not Writing a Year in Review and What I’m Leaving Behind Instead
 categories:
   - Living a Fulfilling Life
 tags: